taublast/FastPopups/README.md

 ## TODO

+### Required

-* Android anchor is lower by the amount for either bottom navbar or shell navbar can't
+* Android anchor is lower by the amount for either bottom navbar or shell navbar..
-* Test/fix Tizen
+* Test (and then fix) Tizen

+### Optional

+* Add Blur effect below on every platform
+* Add animations like we had in RG popups, working separately separate for overlay and content

 ## Features